bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

 In this section we will look up a Run by its

-* Globally unique identifier (un-memorable, but great for scripts)
+* Globally unique identifier --- un-memorable, but great for scripts
-* Counting-number "scan ID" (easier to remember, but not necessarily unique)
+* Counting-number "scan ID" --- easier to remember, but not necessarily unique
-* Recency (e.g. "the data I just took")
+* Recency --- e.g. "the data I just took"

 If you know exactly which Run you are looking for, the surest way to get it is to look it up by its globally unique identifier, its "uid".
-This is the recommended way to look up runs *in scripts* but it is not especially friendly for interactive use.
+This is the recommended way to look up runs *in scripts* but it is not especially fluid for interactive use.

 .. ipython:: python